MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-guide.md

 ### Delete and restore site collections
 <a name="metadata"> </a>

-As a SharePoint admin, you can delete and restore classic site collections using the SharePoint admin center.
+As a SharePoint admin, you can delete and restore site collections by using the SharePoint admin center.
 For info, see [Delete a site collection](delete-site-collection.md) and [Restore a deleted site collection](restore-deleted-site-collection.md).

 ## Manage permissions and help secure content
 <a name="__toc349560423"> </a>